DataDog/documentation/content/en/account_management/billing/serverless.md

 `datadog:monitored` OR the tag `env:production` OR an instance-type tag with a `c1.*` value AND NOT a `region:us-east-1` tag.

 ## Instrumentation

-Datadog provides a Lambda Extension and multiple different Lambda Layers to trace and monitor your functions based on your runtime.
-Active functions that are instrumented and monitored with these libraries will incur billable usage, including when the AWS integration is disabled.
+Datadog provides a [Lambda Extension][14] and multiple different Lambda Layers to trace and monitor your functions based on your runtime.
+Active functions that are instrumented and monitored with these libraries incur billable usage, including when the AWS integration is disabled.

-We provide multiple tools to manage the installation and configuration of these libraries.
-These can be used to scale and automate installing or managing Datadog’s lambda libraries.
+Datadog provides multiple tools to manage the installation and configuration of these libraries.
+These can be used to scale and automate installing or managing Datadog's lambda libraries.

-Datadog CLI
+- Datadog CLI
-Serverless Framework
+- Serverless Framework
-AWS SAM
+- AWS SAM
-AWS CDK
+- AWS CDK
-Container Image
+- Container Image
-Custom
+- Custom

-## Active Functions Definition
+## Active functions definition

 Datadog bills based on the average number of functions per hour across the month for your accounts.
 Every hour, Datadog records the number of functions that were executed one or more times and monitored by your Datadog account.
 At the end of the month, Datadog charges by calculating the average of the hourly number of functions recorded.
 Pro and Enterprise plans include five custom metrics per billable function.

 Billing for serverless APM is based on the sum of AWS Lambda invocations connected to APM ingested spans in a given month.
-You will also be billed for the total number of [indexed spans][4] submitted to the Datadog APM service exceeding the bundled quantity at the end of the month.
+You are also billed for the total number of [indexed spans][4] submitted to the Datadog APM service exceeding the bundled quantity at the end of the month.
 There are no billable [APM Hosts][4] when using serverless.

 ## Troubleshooting